Schools in Uganda

-Amazima Ministries was founded by 19 year-old Katie Davis in 2008.
-Katie first traveled to Uganda in 2006 and was immediately captivated with the people and the culture.
-She returned a year later to teach kindergarten at an orphanage and never moved back to her Brentwood, Tennessee home.
-She soon discovered that there were few government funded schools in Uganda, and none in the area she was working in.
+19-year-old Katie Davis founded Amazima Ministries in 2008.
+First traveling to Uganda in 2006, Katie immediately captivated with the people and the culture.
+Returning a year later to teach kindergarten at an orphanage and never moved back to her Brentwood, Tennessee home.
+She soon discovered that there were few government funded schools in Uganda.
+None of which were in the area she was working in.
 Katie knew she had to do something about this, so she started a child sponsorship program.
-A gift of $300 or $25/month is enough to provide school, 3 hot meals a day, spiritual discipleship, and medical care for one child.
+A gift of $300 or $25/month is enough to provide school.
+As well as 3 hot meals a day, spiritual discipleship, and medical care for one child.
 In 2008 Katie had enough sponsors to support 40 children and today sponsors over 600 children.

 Amazima’s goal is to meet the physical, emotional and spiritual needs of the Ugandan people who need it most.
-After she began the child sponsorship program Katie began a feeding program for the Masese community, feeding over 1,200 children Monday thru Friday.
+After she began the child sponsorship program, Katie began a feeding program for the Masese community, feeding over 1,200 children Monday through Friday.
 She didn’t stop there.
 Katie wanted to help the women in the Karimojong community provide for their families.
-She established a self-sustaining vocational program to empower these women to make unique necklaces which are then purchased and sold in the United States.
+She established a self-sustaining vocational program to empower these women to make unique necklaces, which are then purchased and sold in the United States.

 Photo Courtesy: Amazima Ministries